antoinealb/lwip_test/README.md

     sudo sysctl -w net.ipv4.ip_forward=1
     sudo iptables --append FORWARD --in-interface tap0 -j ACCEPT sudo iptables --table nat --append POSTROUTING --out-interface wlan0 -j MASQUERADE

+# UARTs
+* COMBT2 is the first one from the right when looking into the connector
+* COMBT1 is the second one from the right
+* For some reason, it is not possible to open an uart port in "rw" mode.
+* Having multiple screen instances opened is possible and will cause dropped bytes.